 Our Approach to Maths

 Maths lessons at Bevington are fast-paced, exciting and fun.
 Teachers place equal importance on providing support to ensure learning objectives are met as they do ensuring pupils have opportunities to extend their learning at a greater depth.
 Pupils are expected to acquire or consolidate a new skill; reason their understanding; as well as apply their understanding daily.
 Pupils at Bevington have access to a wide range of resources to ensure they are able to gain deep conceptual understanding of mathematical concepts.
 As pupil’s conceptual understanding develops the use of resources is reduced.
-In addition to the structured format of daily maths lessons at Bevington we also enjoy an annual maths week as well as taking in and often organising annual competitions with local schools.

 Please find the progression map for Maths at Bevington below.
 This map details the skills and knowledge pupils are taught in each year through the school.